Tools and resources to help your company expand globally

 Main Allowable Deductions and Tax Credits

-Expenses are deductible if incurred for obtaining and preserving taxable income, as well as for taxes paid, depreciation or amortisation, reserves, directors' fees, wages and donations of up to a maximum of 5% of net taxable profits.
 R&D expenditures (for the development of intangible assets) may be deducted when they are incurred or amortised over not more than five years, the same as for start-up expenses.
 Bad debts can be deducted only in specific cases (like bankruptcy or prescription) and if supporting documentation is provided.
 Representation expenses are deductible up to 1.5% of the amount of salaries accrued during the fiscal year.

 Net operating losses may be carried forward for five years, whereas loss carrybacks are not allowed.
 Foreign-source losses must be offset against income from similar sources.
-The amortisation of goodwill cannot be deducted for profits tax purposes.

 All deductions are subject to review by the tax authorities.